sandsq/alc-gui/static/help.md

 ## The options
 Hover over the `?` mark accompanying each option to read about it.

+## Copyable version
+This is a small convenience for using the layout with QMK.
+For now all it does is prepend `KC_` to the relevant keycodes and add some commas.

 ## Misc info
 Using the [gruvbox color scheme](https://github.com/morhetz/gruvbox).